Ivan the Terrible (1945 film): Part I

-In 1547, the 17-year-old Grand Prince of Moscow, Ivan IV, is crowned as the tsar of all Russia, amid animosity from the boyars and jealousy from his aunt, Yefrosinya Staritskaya, who wishes to see her son, Vladimir Staritsky, on the throne.
+In 1547, the 17-year-old grand prince of Moscow, Ivan IV, is crowned as the first tsar of all Russia, amid animosity from the boyars (nobility) and jealousy from his aunt, Yefrosinya Staritskaya, who wishes to see her son, Vladimir Staritsky, on the throne.
+(Note: Russian surnames and titles are often marked by gender, which is why Yefrosinya's and Vladimir's surnames differ slightly.
+A more detailed look at Russian surnames can be found at the article on Slavic name grammar.)
 Ivan makes a speech proclaiming his intent to unite and protect Russia against the foreign armies outside her borders and the enemies within—a reference to the boyars, who are already unhappy with his coronation.
-A Livonian ambassador asks Prince Andrey Kurbsky why Ivan is more worthy to rule than he is.
+A Livonian ambassador asks Prince Andrey Kurbsky, Ivan's close friend, why Ivan is more worthy to rule than he is.

 Shortly after, Ivan marries Anastasia Romanovna.
-Kurbsky, who is in love with her, attempts to seduce her, but she rejects his advances.
-At the wedding, Fyodor Kolychov, a close friend of Ivan, informs him that he cannot support him in his mission against the boyars and receives his permission to retire to monastic life.
+At the wedding, Kurbsky, who is in love with her, attempts to seduce her, but she rejects his advances.
+Fyodor Kolychov, another close friend of Ivan, informs him that he cannot support him in his mission against the boyars and receives his permission to retire to monastic life.
 The marriage feast is interrupted by an unruly mob of common people, led by Malyuta Skuratov and the holy fool Nikola.
-The two complain that the tsar is being led astray by the tsarina's family, the Romanovs.
-Ivan calms the crowd, but is interrupted by envoys from the khanate of Kazan, who announce that Kazan has declared war against Russia.
+The two complain that the tsar is being manipulated and led astray by the tsarina's family.
+Ivan calms the crowd, but is interrupted by envoys from the khanate of Kazan, who announce that Kazan has declared war against Moscow.
 The tsar decides to attack Kazan.
 Malyuta swears loyalty to him and accompanies him there.

 In the siege of Kazan of 1552, Ivan's army digs saps underneath the city and fills them with gunpowder.
-Kurbsky, nominally in command, is reprimanded by Ivan for senseless brutality against their Tatar prisoners, causing his resentment against Ivan to grow.
-The city of Kazan falls to the Russian army.
+Kurbsky, nominally in command, is reprimanded by Ivan for senseless brutality against their Tatar prisoners, (Note: The Khanate of Kazan was populated by the Tatars, a Turkic group of Eurasia.) causing his resentment against Ivan to grow.
+Kazan falls to the Russian army.
 Here, Ivan meets Alexei Basmanov, a commoner who despises the boyars.
 Basmanov and his son Fyodor accompany the tsar back to Moscow.